FPBrno/FPBrno.github.io/HOWTO-slides.md

 meetup number `__` where `____` `____` talks
 about `____`.
-Functional Programming Brno is platform for everyone with interest in functional programming that happens to be in or near the Brno.
+Functional Programming Brno is platform for everyone with interest in functional programming that happens to be in or near Brno.
 To find out more visit <FPBrno.github.io>.

 Prepare data for player